OkeyAmy/Ender/README.md

 - Frontend UI/UX design with Tailwind CSS
 - Wallet connection and state management

-### 🕸️ Open Lovable Scraping Engine
-Ender uses the **Open Lovable** scraping technology to gather real-time data and context for your applications.
-This enables you to:
-- Clone and adapt existing UI patterns
-- Ingest documentation for new protocols instantly
-- Pull specific web content to inform your dapp's logic

 ### 🛡️ Secure Sandboxed Environment
 All code generation and execution happen within a secure, isolated sandbox environment.
 This ensures: